sdondley/sdondley.github.io/_notes/Screen capture solutions.md

 ## Inspiration
 * [How FZF and ripgrep improved my workflow](https://sidneyliebrand.io/blog/how-fzf-and-ripgrep-improved-my-workflow)
-  * though site used gifs at first but they are actually mp4 and webm videos
+  * I first thought site used gifs at first but they are actually mp4 and webm videos
   * Got in contact with author, he uses a program called [Screenflick – Mac Screen Recorder with Audio](https://www.araelium.com/screenflick-mac-screen-recorder) to generate the videos
     * Screenflick is $35